 Our financial results will be affected by the foreign exchange rate between US dollars and RMB because, while our expenses are denominated in RMB, the majority of our sales are denominated in US dollars.
 On July 21, 2005, the Chinese government changed its decade-old policy of pegging the value of the RMB to the US dollar.
 Under the new policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies, including the Canadian dollar and the US dollar.
-This change in policy has resulted in approximately 13% appreciation of the RMB against the US dollar between July 21, 2005, when the policy was enacted, and December 31, 2018.
+This change in policy has resulted in approximately 19% appreciation of the RMB against the US dollar between July 21, 2005, when the policy was enacted, and December 31, 2020.
 The Chinese government may decide to adopt an even more flexible currency policy in the future, which could result in further and more significant appreciation of the RMB against the US dollar.

-As of December 31, 2019, assuming that all other variables remain constant, a change of 1% in the Canadian dollar against the RMB would have an effect on other comprehensive income of 1,223,000 (December 31, 2018 - 1,147,000).
+As of December 31, 2020, assuming that all other variables remain constant, a change of 1% in the Canadian dollar against the RMB would have an effect on other comprehensive income (loss) of \$947,000 (December 31, 2019 - \$1,223,000).

-As of December 31, 2019, assuming that all other variables remain constant, an increase of 1% in the Canadian dollar against the US dollar would have an effect on net income of \$417,000 (December 31, 2018 - \$315,000).
+As of December 31, 2020, assuming that all other variables remain constant, an increase of 1% in the Canadian dollar against the US dollar would have an effect on other comprehensive income (loss) of \$351,000 (December 31, 2019 - \$417,000).